-- Fly Guy by Tedd Arnold FUNNY - •See the Cat: Three Stories About a Dog by David LaRochelle FUNNY - Hi, Jack!
-(A Jack Book) by Mac Barnett & Greg Pizzoli FRIENDSHIP - Do You Like My Bike?
-(Hello, Hedgehog!) by Norm Feuti FRIENDSHIP - An Elephant & Piggie Biggie! by Mo Willems FUNNY - Aggie the Brave by Lori Ries FRIENDSHIP - Caterpillar to Butterfly by Laura Marsh NONFICTION - Mr. Putter and Tabby Walk the Dog by Cynthia Rylant FRIENDSHIP - Frog and Toad Are Friends by Arnold Lobel FRIENDSHIP - Penny and Her Marble by Kevin Henkes REALISTIC - Narwhal: Unicorn of the Sea by Ben Clanton FRIENDSHIP
+- •Fly Guy by Tedd Arnold FUNNY - •See the Cat: Three Stories About a Dog by David LaRochelle FUNNY - •Hi, Jack!
+(A Jack Book) by Mac Barnett & Greg Pizzoli FRIENDSHIP - •Do You Like My Bike?
+(Hello, Hedgehog!) by Norm Feuti FRIENDSHIP - An Elephant & Piggie Biggie! by Mo Willems FUNNY - Aggie the Brave by Lori Ries FRIENDSHIP - •Caterpillar to Butterfly by Laura Marsh NONFICTION - •Mr. Putter and Tabby Walk the Dog by Cynthia Rylant FRIENDSHIP - Frog and Toad Are Friends by Arnold Lobel FRIENDSHIP